cauyrd/ARSER/README.md

     3. searching infradian rhythm
     $python arser.py data.txt output.txt 30 42 36 >& log.txt

+#####Note: If there is any warning message when the program is running, just ignore them.
+These warning messages come from calling R functions.

 Input/Output Files
 ==================
 Note: Sample input and output files can be found in the *examples/* subdirectory.